rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 On-change subscriptions tend to be more difficult to implement than periodic subscriptions.
 Accordingly, on-change subscriptions may not be supported by all implementations or for every object.

 Whether or not to accept or reject on-change subscription requests when the scope of the subscription contains objects for which on-change is not supported is up to the publisher implementation.
 A publisher MAY accept an on-change subscription even when the scope of the subscription contains objects for which on-change is not supported.
 In that case, updates are sent only for those objects within the scope of the subscription that do support on-change updates, whereas other objects are excluded from update records, even if their values change.
 In order for a subscriber to determine whether objects support on-change subscriptions, objects are marked accordingly on a publisher.
 Accordingly, when subscribing, it is the responsibility of the subscriber to ensure that it is aware of which objects support on-change and which do not.
-For more on how objects are so marked, see Section 3.10. **TODO Is this paragraph and the one below still the right choice for YANG Push Lite?**
+For more on how objects are so marked, see Section 3.10. **TODO Is this paragraph and the one below still the right choice for YANG Push v2?**

 Alternatively, a publisher MAY decide to simply reject an on-change subscription if the scope of the subscription contains objects for which on-change is not supported.
 In the case of a configured subscription, the publisher MAY suspend the subscription.